writethedocs/www/docs/blog/2021-community-kickoff.rst

 We are happy to report that we received overwhelming support from our vendors, sponsors, speakers, team, and attendees:

-* Most of our vendors refunded our down payments in full
+* Most of our vendors refunded our down payments in full.
+Our A/V and captioning folks adapted perfectly to the new format.
-* All but 1 of our sponsors stayed with us for our virtual event
+* Only 1 of our sponsors canceled because of the transition to a virtual event.
-* Our speakers pulled together to record videos and handle live online Q&A
+* Our speakers pulled together to record videos and handle live online Q&A.
-* Our team pulled together to run virtual events that exceeded our expectations for what those events could be
+* Our team pulled together to run virtual events that exceeded our expectations for what those events could be.
-* Our attendees, most importantly, made our virtual events *feel* like our conferences, with a supportive and generous spirit
+* Our attendees, most importantly, made our virtual events *feel* like our conferences, with a supportive and generous spirit.

 2020 has been a hard year,
 but we wanted to take this chance to give thanks to those who made 2020 a special year.